John J. Jenkins

 John James Jenkins (August 24, 1843 – June 10, 1911) was an English American immigrant, lawyer, judge, and Republican politician.
 He served seven terms as a member of the United States House of Representatives, representing northwest Wisconsin, and served one year as United States district judge for the District of Puerto Rico.

 Early life

 John Jenkins was born in Weymouth, Dorsetshire, England.
 He emigrated with his parents at age 8, first settling in Sauk County, Wisconsin, then relocating in 1852 to Baraboo, Wisconsin.

 Civil War service

-At outbreak of the American Civil War, Jenkins, then seventeen years old, volunteered for service with the Union Army against his parents' wishes.
+At the outbreak of the American Civil War, Jenkins, then seventeen years old, volunteered for service with the Union Army against his parents' wishes.
 He was enrolled as a private in Company A of the 6th Wisconsin Infantry Regiment.
 The 6th Wisconsin Infantry was a component of the Iron Brigade of the Army of the Potomac throughout the war, and Jenkins participated in nearly all the regiment's marches and battles, including Gainesville, Antietam, Gettysburg, and Ulysses S. Grant's Overland Campaign.
 His three-year enlistment was due to expire in May 1864, but he re-enlisted as a veteran in January.
 He was discharged due to disability on February 27, 1865.